nishantsah08/public_html/executive/02_AI_AGENT_ROLES.md

     *   **Ministry:** Technology & Digital Infrastructure
     *   **Description:** This agent is responsible for the real-time synchronization of customer contact information across all relevant platforms and devices, ensuring that all personnel have access to the most up-to-date contact details.

+6.  **Financial AI Agent:**
+    *   **Ministry:** Finance
+    *   **Description:** This agent is responsible for managing all financial transactions.
+It uses conversational AI to process expense and revenue reports via WhatsApp, ensuring all data is accurate and complete before committing it to the general ledger.
+It is the engine that drives the real-time financial statements.

 ### The Independent Bodies

 1.  **Judiciary AI:**